 Fred Wooden: Preacher, Pilgrim, Pundit

-The Rev. Dr. W. Frederick Wooden
+the Rev. Dr. W. Frederick Wooden

 Fred has led many lives – composer, pastor, pilgrim, political candidate, newspaper columnist, radio host, father and spouse.
 He has explored Canada, Mexico, Peru, South Africa, Zimbabwe, Turkey, India, China, Japan, Israel and western Europe.
 Those who have read his travel accounts often say, “I feel like I am actually with you as you go.”